bazqux/bazqux-api/README.md

 ### The Right Way to Sync

-I'm tired of seeing new apps that try to download `reading-list` stream, passing `ot` (or, even worse, download each feed with `ot` flag — do you know that user can have 3000 feeds?) and then wondering why it doesn't work.
+Please, **DON'T "sync" by downloading each feed stream separately**.
+User can have 3000 feeds and most of them won't be updated every hour.
+That's almost 3k of completely unnecessary requests.

+Limiting amount of fetched items per feed with `n` option is very inefficient too.
+One feed can have 250 new items and another only 5 items from the whole last year.
+You either miss some articles or will download the same articles each "sync".

+And, please, **DON'T "sync" by downloading `reading-list` stream with `ot` option** (or, even worse, download each feed with `ot`). **It won't work!**

 Few reasons why using `ot` is a **bad idea**: